top of page

 Dr. Justin Tilghman is a board-certified life and master mental health coach and certified NeuroMindfuless® Practitioner who specializes in helping clients live purposeful, meaningful, fulfilling, and balanced lives that make the most of their God-given potential.
 He is the author of Mindful Christianity which seeks to help everyday Christians incorporate mindfulness into their faith journey.
 He is also a Fellow Member of the Institute of Coaching, McLean Hospital, a Harvard Medical School Affiliate.

-Justin is a Board Certified Advanced Life Coach with the Board of Christian Life Coaching, a division of the International Board of Christian Care and the American Association of Christian Counselors.
+Justin is a Board Certified Master Life Coach with the Board of Christian Life Coaching, a division of the International Board of Christian Care and the American Association of Christian Counselors.
 He has demonstrated knowledge and application of biblical integration in coaching, the ICCA and ICF Core Competencies, the Code of Ethics, and the ICF definition of coaching.

 image.png